TedHusted/awake/awake.md/awake.md

 “Brent did.
 Let’s see.”

-One screen zooms in on a slot where a gray Stratos convertible is parked, top down.
+One screen zooms in on a particular slot.
+There is a gray Stratos convertible parked in the slot, top down.

 “Is it strange that he left the top down?” asks Park.